Heart of Glass (song): Background

 In an interview published in the February 4, 1978, edition of NME, Debbie Harry expressed her affinity for the Euro disco music of Giorgio Moroder, stating that "It's commercial, but it's good, it says something... that's the kind of stuff that I want to do".
 A notable example of this type of musical experimentation occurred when Blondie covered Donna Summer's "I Feel Love" at the Blitz Benefit on May 7, 1978.
 In his history of CBGB, music writer Roman Kozak described this event: "When Blondie played for the Johnny Blitz benefit in May 1978, they surprised everyone with a rendition of Donna Summer's 'I Feel Love'.
 In the middle of the great rock versus disco split, it was arguably the first time in New York that a rock band had played a disco song.
 Blondie went on to record 'Heart of Glass,' other groups recorded other danceable songs, and dance rock was born."

-The song was ultimately given the disco orientation that made it one of the best-known Blondie recordings.
-For the single release, Chapman remixed the track, with the double-tracked bass drum even more accentuated.
+For the single release, Chapman remixed the track, with the double-tracked bass drum further accentuated.

 In reflecting on the development of "Heart of Glass" from its earliest incarnations until the recorded version on Parallel Lines, Chris Stein noted that the earliest versions had a basic conventional disco beat, but that the recorded version incorporated the electronic sound of Euro disco, stating that "The original arrangement of 'Heart of Glass'—as on the [1975] Betrock demos—had doubles on the high-hat cymbals, a more straight-ahead disco beat.
 When we recorded it for Parallel Lines we were really into Kraftwerk, and we wanted to make it more electronic.
 We weren't thinking disco as we were doing it; we thought it was more electro-European."

 The Parallel Lines version (as well as most others) contained some rhythmic features that were very unusual for the disco context, which typically follows a strict four-beats-per-measure pattern for maximum danceability.
 The instrumental interludes in "Heart of Glass", in contrast, consist of 7/4 (seven-beat) phrases, with exception to the last phrase and subsequent reprises of each interlude, which resolve back to eight beats per phrase.